A career change CV sample that gets interviews. Write your CV for career change fast, with expert tips & good + bad examples.

 In this guide:

-- A video editor CV sample better than most.
+- A video editor CV example better than most.

-- How to write a video editors CV with the right cuts.
+- How to format a video editors CV with the right cuts.

 - How to customise a video editor job description for CVs.